nathan-schubkegel/NateCommander/README.md

     2. Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.

     3. This notice may not be removed or altered from any source distribution.

+The contents of the submodules / subrepos are copyrighted and licensed as described in each respectively.

+* ccan - various licenses
+* lua - MIT license
+* directx - a EULA that doesn't really specify, but it's freely available for download from MSDN so we're going with that
+* sdl - zlib license
+* tokamak - BSD or zlib license
+* crypto-algorithms - public domain